klevu/jsv2-early-adopters/modules/tab-results/README.md

 ## Add the 'Other results' rendering template

-Currently the snippet for rendering results only contains HTML for products, so let's edit `add.me.to.klevu-template-landing-results.liquid` to add a new div.
+Currently the templates for rendering results only contains HTML for products, so let's edit the corresponding landing `results.tpl` to add a new div.

-Before the final `</script>` tag, add the following (which is essentially a copy+paste) of what is already in the snippet, but with "product" replaced with "content":
+Before the final `</script>` tag, add the following (which is essentially a copy+paste) of what is already in the template, but with "product" replaced with "content":

 ```html
 <div class="contentList klevuMeta" data-section="contentList">